Listen to this Article:

-And realize, employees are not eligible for tax write offs.
-You know you’re an employee if you filled out a W-2 Form and taxes are taken automatically from your paycheck.
+And realize, employees are not eligible for tax write-offs anymore with the new tax law.
+You know you’re an employee if you filled out a W-4 Form and taxes are taken automatically from your paycheck.
 This is usually the case for group fitness instructors.
 You can only deduct expenses for the jobs you do that you file your own taxes for.

 How to Save $1,000 in Taxes